Considering a visit to SeaWorld? Here are all the best tips for visiting SeaWorld Orlando… and how to plan the ultimate SeaWorld day for your family!

 When it comes to the best things to do at SeaWorld Orlando, something that I think they do very, very well is have an animal focus without only focusing on animals.
 There are many animal exhibits, aquariums, rehabilitation areas, lagoons and even feeding and touch tank opportunities.
 There are also a number of SeaWorld Orlando rides that are awesome and plenty of shows that easily help fill a full day at SeaWorld.

-Best Rides at SeaWorld Orlando
+Things to do at SeaWorld Orlando: Best Attractions at SeaWorld Orlando

-SeaWorld Orlando has something for everyone in the rides department, before I get to the best rides at SeaWorld let me go ahead and knock-out the less than stellar ones.
+SeaWorld Orlando has something for everyone in the rides department, before I get to the best rides at SeaWorld Orlando let me go ahead and knock-out the less than stellar ones.

 If you have a smaller/shorter child you may enjoy the Sesame Street Land at SeaWorld Orlando.
 Personally, I was not a huge fan of the area.
 It is set apart from the rest of the park so it meant separating from my family or making the older kids tag along.